-Distribute the inclusion statement to your program leaders and ask them for their feedback.
+Distribute the inclusion statement to your program leaders prior to the season and ask them for their feedback.
 Create and stick to a timeline to measure your effectiveness and create policies and procedures to enforce your strategies.
 You must follow up your inclusion statement with action, not just words.
 By doing this your coaches and volunteers will be more invested in it because they helped form and uphold your league's policy.